Please ensure JavaScript is enabled for purposes of website accessibility Autosomal Recessive Chronic Granulomatous Disease (CGD) Insights - For HCPs

 Autosomal recessive CGD genetic counseling

-Prenatal and genetic diagnostics options may be possible upon identifying the specific pathogenic variant(s) within an affected family member.
+Prenatal and genetic diagnostic options may be possible upon identifying the specific pathogenic variant(s) within an affected family member.
 Additionally, alternative prenatal testing methodologies may be considered in scenarios where the familial pathogenic variant(s) remain unidentified.1

-Access educational materials for you and your patients
+for you and your patients

-Learn more about a treatment option for CGD
+Learn more about a treatment

 *Serious infection is defined as a clinical event requiring hospitalization and/or intravenous antibiotics.

-References:
+• References:

 1. Leiding JW, Holland SM.
 Chronic granulomatous disease.
 In: Pagon RA, Adam MP, Ardinger HH, et al, eds.
 GeneReviews®.
 Seattle, WA: University of Washington, Seattle; 1993-2022.
 2. Noack D, Rae J, Cross AR, et al. Autosomal recessive chronic granulomatous disease caused by defects in NCF-1, the gene encoding the phagocyte p47-phox: mutations not arising in the NCF-1 pseudogenes.
 Blood.
 2001;97(1):305-311.
 3. Yu JE, Azar AE, Chong HJ, Jongco AM III, Prince BT.
 Considerations in the diagnosis of chronic granulomatous disease.
 J Pediatric Infect Dis Soc.
 2018;7(suppl 1):S6-S11.